Skip to main content

 Definition: Confidence Interval for a Population Mean

-When the population standard deviation \( \sigma \) is unknown and the sample size is modest, we use the t-distribution:
+As stated above, when the population standard deviation \( \sigma \) is unknown, we will use the t-distribution and construct intervals as follows:

 \[ \bar{x} - t^* \left( \frac{s}{\sqrt{n}}\right) < \mu < \bar{x} + t^* \left( \frac{s}{\sqrt{n}}\right) \]